Et-008/LangQ/posts/over-the-air-mobile-sdks-recommended-practices.md

 ## 3. Limit OTA Bundles to Only Necessary Keys

-When creating an OTA bundle on Lokalise, only include keys that were **modified since the last app build**. **Do not** include all translation data in every OTA bundle.
+When creating an OTA bundle on Lang Q, only include keys that were **modified since the last app build**. **Do not** include all translation data in every OTA bundle.
 App builds should contain all available translations, but OTA bundles should only contain the incremental changes.

 ### How to Filter and Tag Modified Translations

-To easily select only the relevant data, use Lokalise filters and tags:
+To easily select only the relevant data, use Lang Q filters and tags:

 1.  **Filter:** Open your project editor and apply a new filter: `Translation — was modified after — [Date of your last app release]`.
 This isolates the keys that need an OTA update.
 2.  **Tag:** Select all filtered keys and use the bulk action to add a unique tag, such as `post-release-1`.